braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 ![Sample finance app showing custom Content Cards with email capture]({% image_buster/assets/img_archive/cc_pyrite_run.png %}){: style="max-width:35%;float:right;margin-left:15px;border:none;"}

-With the Run approach, developers take the lead with full control of the Content Card user experience.
-Custom code dictates what the cards will look like, how they behave, and how they interact with other messaging channels (e.g., triggering a Content Card based on a push notification).
+With the Run approach, developers take the lead with full control of the user experience.
+Custom code dictates what the messages will look like, how they behave, and how they interact with other messaging channels (e.g., triggering a Content Card based on a push notification).

-The Braze SDK does not handle the on-click behavior, order, or analytics.
-These traits must be handled programmatically by the developer for marketers to access valuable Content Card metrics in the Braze dashboard—like impressions, clicks, and dismissals.
+When you create completely new custom content, such as new types of Content Cards or in-app messages with bespoke UI, the Braze SDK won't automatically track analytics.
+You must be programmatically handle analytics so marketers continue to have access to metrics like impressions, clicks, and dismissals in the Braze dashboard.
+Call the Braze SDK's analytics methods to have the SDK pass this data back to Braze.
+Each messaging channel has an analytics article to help facilitate this.

 <table>
 <thead>